jasonacox/gridbug/README.md

 ## Quick Start

-1. Create a `gridbug.conf` file and update with your specific location details.
+1. Create a `gridbug.conf` file (example below) and update with your specific location details.
 Make sure you update `ID` to be the unique name of the node.

+2. The `GRIDKEY` token should be a unique key (string of alphanumeric characters).
+It should be the same for all the GridBug nodes in your network.
+GridBug will reject any updates from nodes that do not match this key.

 * gridbug.conf - Configuration File
     ```conf
     [GRIDBUG]
     DEBUG = no
-    # Unique name of this node
     ID = localhost
+    NODEURL = example.com:8777
     ROLE = node
     CONSOLE = gridbug.html
     SERVERNODE = localhost:8777
+    GRIDKEY = CRuphacroN2hOfachlsWipaxi4ude1rlbIn4v0Vispiho7tuWeSPADrUdR2pE0rl

     [API]
     # Port for API requests